Blisters on the Feet

 If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-If you are a runner, wearing the right running shoe is essential.
-For more information, contact one of our podiatrists from Westside Podiatry Center, LLP.
+Obesity has become very problematic at this point in time and can have extremely negative effects on the feet.
+If you’re an obese individual and are concerned about your feet, contact one of our podiatrists from Westside Podiatry Center, LLP.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.